wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 == Changelog ==
 2.0 -
+    Major rewrite.
+You can now have multiple settings, which can include different servers.
+    You can "theme" the displays.
+    We no longer support non-JS browsers.
+    Mobile content has been woven into the plugin.
+It now allows the page to be replaced with the fast mobile lookup, if that was requested.
+    The administration has been drastically improved.
+    This provides an infrastructure for many future improvements.
+The 2.0 release was aimed primarily at transitioning from the old system into the new.

 1.5.12 -October 2, 2010
 	Very, very minor change to a text display to make the plugin easier to localize.